tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Food
 - TBD: refactor Weapon
 - TBD: refactor Switch
-- TBD: Description updates:
-	- TBD: hedgehog updates
-		- describe as "stallwart"
-		- Have the hedgehog think burt is playing if he attacks with a non-weapon; starts making wax-on, wax-off motions with paws
-	- TBD: Updatate the trademark on the stale_biscuits...
-		- perhaps the biscuits say "Nana's" - or better yet, have a sword-and-key emblam on them?
-		- backstory of Nana fondly feeding hedgehog biscuits back when she was at the castle?
-- TBD: text UI updates:
-	- TBD: change backpack and worn lists to include 'a' and 'an'
-		- IDEA: convert plurals to singulars for this???
-		- IDEA: (given that there is water in the game maybe all singlulars is impossible?)
-		- IDEA: maybe a txt_handling() module with a disp_lst() func that takes care of 1) "x", "x & y", "x, y, & z"; 2) 'a' or 'an'; 3) plurals
-	- TBD: sort out plurals - perhaps this becomes a ViewOnly attribute???
 - TBD: refactor Creature / attack() => 'attack x with y'
 	- TBD: Creature conditions to examine??
 		- definitely hunger & thirst once burt gains these traits